smashdevcode/AngularJSOverview/instructions.md

  <html ng-app="customersApp">
  ```

-1. Add a new <div> element with a "ng-controller" directive around our main content.
+1. Add a new &lt;div&gt; element with a "ng-controller" directive around our main content.

  ```
  <div ng-controller="CustomersController">